Local Waste...... Local Renewable Energy

 "Based on this kind of delivery model, the UK could take the lead in this area of renewable energy, helping to create a new industry and jobs, as well as making a positive difference to our environment."

-Have a question for Penny?
-Ask or leave a comment below!
+Have a question for Penny or want to leave a comment?
+Click here.